How to Choose the Right Python Concurrency API

 Choosing among these three is relatively straightforward.
 I’ll show you how in the next section.

-The problem is, there are further decisions to make.
+The problem is, that there are further decisions to make.

 You will need to consider whether you should use a pool of reusable workers or not.